surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>
 Alternatively, you can also engage and disengage routing mode by pressing **TAB** on the keyboard, or clicking with the **Mouse3**, **Mouse4**, or **Mouse5** button over any parameter.

+Note that modulation range is always **relative** to the base value represented by the gray slider, meaning that moving its position will then shift the whole modulation range up or down.
+This also means that if a blue slider's value is smaller than the base value, the modulation's polarity will be inverted.

 <br/>